ShinySyntax/ShinySyntax/README.md

 - 🤔 I’m looking for help with L2 technologies.
 - 💬 Ping me about blockchain stuff.
 - 📙 Check out my resume.
-- 🎉 Fun Fact: I like cyberpunk and Lo-fi。
+- 🎉 Fun Fact: I like Watching TV and Reading。